EXPLAINER: Why Ethiopia's deadly Tigray crisis is growing - WTMJ

 The Telegraph, citing witnesses, has reported one in Debre Abay.
 CNN, citing witnesses, has reported one in Dengelat.
 And Agence France-Presse further exposed the Dengelat killings during a rare visit to the scene.

-On Thursday, U.N. human rights chief Michelle Bachelet said her office has corroborated information about incidents including “mass killings” in Axum and Dengelat, and warned of possible war crimes.
+On Thursday, U.N. human rights chief Michelle Bachelet said her office has corroborated information about incidents including “mass killings” in Axum and Dengelat, and warned of possible war crimes by all main armed groups.
 Victims “must not be denied their rights to the truth and to justice,” she said, urging Ethiopia to let independent monitors into Tigray.

 After U.S. Secretary of State Antony Blinken over the weekend issued the strongest statement yet from Washington on Tigray and spoke with Abiy this week, the prime minister’s office on Wednesday reversed its skeptical stance on the Axum massacre and said it was investigating “credible allegations” in the city and elsewhere in the region.